danshaub/danshaub.github.io/HaskellBlog/BlogPosts/post10.md

 In code:

-    type State = { Num1 : string
+    type State = { Num1 : int
-                   Num2 : string
                    Oper : ???
                    Disp : string}

-The numbers are strings so typing in values is easier to manage.
 What kind of variable should we include for the operation?
 A new one, of course! **Before** the declaration of the `State` add the following code:

     type Operation =
         | Unknown